 We offer specialist training to young musicians between the ages of eight and 18 with exceptional potential, and the ability to achieve that potential.
 Even absolute beginners as young as four years old can study with us through our Young Strings Project.
 We train young musicians to a level where they could gain a place at a senior conservatoire or music college and we offer preparation for the Associated Board exams to grade eight and diploma levels.

 Lauren Zhang, FTCL(piano), LRSM (piano), LTCL (violin):

 Lauren has won many classes at local, regional and national festivals and competitions.
-She was also the 1st prize winner of the International Young pianist of North Competition for the 11 and under category in 2013.
+In 2016, she was the first prize winner of the 15th Ettlingen International Piano Competition.
+She was also a prize winner at the Young Pianist of the North International Competition in 2015.
 She won the first prize of the European Piano Teacher Association (UK) in the 15 years and under category in 2015.
-She won the 3rd place of Beethoven Intercollegiate Junior Piano Competition in Austria Forum in 2015.
+She also secured third place in the Beethoven Intercollegiate Junior Piano Competition at the Austrian Cultural Forum London in 2015.